haidaoxiaofei/cs-latex-template/README.md

 If you think this template helped you on writing research papers and you work on the related topics, please help to cite some of my publications:

-* Cheng P,Chen L,Ye J. Cooperation-AwareTaskAssignmentinSpatialCrowdsourcing.
-Proceedingsofthe
-IEEE ICDE International Conference on Data Engineering, 2019.
+* Cheng P, Chen L, Ye J. Cooperation-AwareTaskAssignmentinSpatialCrowdsourcing.
+Proceedingsofthe IEEE ICDE International Conference on Data Engineering, 2019.
 * Chen Z, Cheng P, Tong Y, Zeng Y, Chen L. Minimizing Maximum Delay of Task Assignment in Spatial Crowdsourcing.
 Proceedings of the IEEE ICDE International Conference on Data Engineering, 2019
 * Cheng P, Lian X, Jian X, Chen L. FROG: A Fast and Reliable Crowdsourcing Framework.
 IEEE Transac- tions on Knowledge and Data Engineering (TKDE), 2018